THE MIGHTY RAVENEL

 Oh wait this shit is enormous…

 I wandered out to the end of the pier and shot around this wooden trellis.
-The early morning sun casted some cool shadows but I never caught anything too jaw-dropping.
+The early morning sun casted some cool shadows but I didn’t catch anything as cool as the fish this guy caught (shitty picture, great fish).
+I am just now noticing his stripes mimic the shadows created by the trellis.

 After I had seen as much of the pier and park as there was to see, I had a decision to make: Am I going to go try to find parking downtown this late in the day?
 Or am I finally going to do what I’ve seen so many happy Charlestonians doing as I leave town each trip: trek the Ravenel Bridge.